 At the time I started to consider quitting, I was still a designer in the fashion industry which was getting really old & I was stepping into a "new me” as a health coach.

-Obviously smoking & nutrition did not mix.
+Obviously my smoking & being a health coach did not mix.

-No matter how hard I tried to mix it… which I did…. it was not going to be good for business.
+No matter how hard I tried to mix it… (which I did) it was not going to be good for business.

 But the stakes were stacked against me.

 I had been smoking for 21 years… since I was 14 & I was now 35.
 I was a die hard & honestly, I never even considered quitting before now.

 I had witnessed those close to me try to quit over the years & it was never pretty & always unsuccessful.